-One of the ways you can keep track of your favorite items or the items you prefer your teams to purchase on Amazon Business’s online store is by using Lists.
-Reorder lists are a great way to create and share lists of the items that meet your organization’s purchasing goals.
-Items added to reorder lists stay on the list, which saves you time when you need to find and repurchase these common items.
-Previously, it was up to the list owner to manually share that list with anyone they thought should be using it.
-Then, buyers would need to remember to consult the list before making any purchases.
-Now, you can automatically share items on these lists through Guided Buying, making it easier to surface and encourage your buyers to select items that meet your purchasing goals.
+One of the ways to keep track of your favorite items or the items you prefer your employees to purchase on your Amazon Business account is by creating a list and using the reorder list feature.
+Reorder Lists are an easy way to create and share the items that meet your organization’s purchasing goals.
+Items added to Reorder Lists stay on the list, which saves you time when you need to find and repurchase these common items.
+Plus, you can automatically prefer items on these lists and make it easy for your buyers to purchase items that meet your organization’s purchasing goals.

-Combining reorder lists with Guided Buying is a great way to achieve the benefits of both with very little effort.
-The preferred list policy in Guided Buying enables you to select a reorder list and make it preferred for a given group or groups in your organization.
-Doing this will mean that all of the items on that list are automatically marked as preferred for all of the buyers in the chosen groups.
-This process makes it much easier for your buyers to discover items that are clearly marked as preferred by your organization, complete with a custom message that you can set for the product detail page.
+Combining Reorder Lists with Guided Buying is a great way to achieve the benefits of both with very little effort.
+The Preferred List policy in Guided Buying enables you to select a Reorder List and make it preferred for either a given group or groups in your organization.
+This means that all of the items on that list are automatically marked as preferred for all of the buyers in the chosen groups.
+This process makes it easier for your employees to discover items that are clearly marked as preferred by your organization, complete with a custom message.
 When your buyers search for items similar to those that are on your lists, your recommendations will get pushed to the top of the search results.
-What’s more, the list and policy will remain in sync, so any changes you make to the list will be applied to the policy, and the list will automatically be shared with all of the buyers in the groups the policy applies to.
+Even more, the list and policy will remain in sync, so any changes you make to the list will be applied to the policy, and the list will automatically be shared with all of the employees in the groups the policy applies to.